quicwg/base-drafts/draft-ietf-quic-transport.md

 Token Length:

-: A variable-length integer specifying the length of the token in bytes.
+: A variable-length integer specifying the length of the token in octets.

 Token: